 As Co-Founder and CEO at Signal Advisors, Patrick Kelly is truly a values- and purpose-driven leader.
 The company itself was founded to help financial advisors spend more time helping people manage their finances and plan for better financial futures, and the startup is deeply rooted in its values, especially being “obsessed with finding a better way.”
 And no one embodies that more than the founders and Pat Kelly.

 “Our founders are the biggest champions of our values, which is so important,” said Kristina Oberly, Head of People at Signal.
 “They are not just values on a piece of paper.”

 Purpose Awards: Top HR Leaders

-Manager of Culture at Fund That Flip, Cleveland
+Manager of Culture at Fund That Flip (now Upright), Cleveland

 As Manager of Culture, Abby always prioritizes an environment where everyone is heard and valued.
 She’s truly a purpose-driven leader who constantly looks for ways to maximize Fund That Flip's positive impact on the Cleveland community and on each and every employee, whether local to CLE or distributed around the world.